-- If using the gymnasium, open the doors to maximize air flow - Match the instructional design to the available space use stations, marked off areas, poly spots, etc., to ensure separation among students - Maximize outdoor time while avoiding use of permanent playground structures, benches, and walls - Complete an inventory of outdoor spaces (school yard, local parks and green spaces) and designate zones that can be used for PE - Communicate with families/caregivers at the start of the term to inform them of the areas that will be accessed - If students are remaining in one location, have PE teachers rotate through to each class during the day and deliver PE in place - If blended learning has been chosen, consider assigning tasks for at-home completion and then having students apply the knowledge gained in the school setting - Ensure that whatever learnings are to be done at home or online are accessible for all students
+- If using the gymnasium, open the doors to maximize air flow. - Match the instructional design to the available space use stations, marked off areas, poly spots, etc.. - Maximize outdoor time. - Complete an inventory of outdoor spaces (school yard, local parks, and green spaces) and designate zones that can be used for PE. - Communicate with families/caregivers at the start of the term to inform them of the areas that will be accessed.